What To Do If You Suspect Child Abuse

 - At the time of the interview there will be a victim advocate present to provide information regarding the legal process and answer any questions that the child and non-offending family members have.
 The advocate will also provide information regarding referrals for mental health/counseling services.

-You suspect a child is being abused.
-What should you do next?
+If you suspect a child is being abused, what should you do next?

 With your support, we can continue serving families who need our help.